johnpuddephatt/stgeorges/jobs.md

   content: |-
     Volunteering with us can take many forms, and you don’t need loads of spare time to do it.

     Helping other people is hugely satisfying.
-Seeing how giving your time benefits others, helps you develop self-confidence and build connections with those around you.
+Giving your time benefits others, helps you develop self-confidence and build connections with those around you.

-    Current volunteering opportunities are listed below, however if you don’t see something that’s right for you but you’re interested in helping out, <a href="/contact/">get in touch</a>.
+    Current volunteering opportunities are listed below, however if you don’t see something that’s right for you but you’re interested in helping out, <a href="/contact">get in touch</a>.
   childname: volunteering
   childname_heading: Current volunteering opportunities
 ---